zeraphie/pjax/README.md

 # PJAX
-This is my own condensed pjax (pushstate + ajax) wrapper for super fast load times and does not rely on jQuery
+This is my own condensed pjax (pushstate + ajax) wrapper for super fast load times and does not rely on jQuery and no additional server requirements

 If you want to see a demo, have a look at my [github pages](https://lopeax.github.io/) site!